Updated: Sep 28

 Examples of horror movies that end

-To show that I'm not unreasonable, I've listed here are some examples of horror movies that actually end.
+To show that I'm not unreasonable, I've listed below examples of horror movies that actually end.
 They do exist!
-I wish someone would send me a list of a hundred of these so I could enjoy watching some good horror flicks for a while.
+I wish someone would send me a list of a hundred of these so I could enjoy watching some good horror flicks that actually have an ending.

 The Bad Seed (1956)